Faster MCMC for Gaussian Latent Position Network Models: New Sampling Methodology

-Recall from Section~\ref{splitHMC} that the obstacle preventing exact simulation of the Hamiltonian motion is the presence of the non-edge terms in the likelihood.
-Moreover, the computational bottleneck for running the proposed split HMC algorithm is the density and gradient operations that involved the non-edges.
-Thus, it could be beneficial to eliminate some of non-edge terms of the model likelihood at each iteration of split HMC.
+Recall from Section~\ref{splitHMC} that exact simulation of the Hamiltonian motion is thwarted by the non-edge terms in the likelihood.
+Furthermore, the computational bottlenecks for running Algorithm 1 are the gradient evaluations in Step 3 and the acceptance ratio evaluation in Step 4.
+These computations each require an operation to be performed for each non-edge, making them especially expensive for large sparse networks due to the large number of non-edges.
+It can thus be beneficial to eliminate some non-edge terms from the likelihood at each iteration of split HMC.
 Here, we propose such a strategy.

-Consider the following data augmentation scheme inspired by the Firefly Monte Carlo (FlyMC \citep{maclaurin2015firefly}).
-For each $i,j \in [n]^2$, we define auxiliary independent binary random variables $\theta_{ij}$ such that $\mathbb{P}(\theta_{ij} = 1| \tau_{x_{ij}}) = \tau_{x_{ij}}$.
+Consider the following data augmentation scheme inspired by the Firefly Monte Carlo (FlyMC; \cite{maclaurin2015firefly}).
+For each $(i,j) \in [n]^2$, we define auxiliary independent binary random variables $\theta_{ij}$ such that $\mathbb{P}(\theta_{ij} = 1| \tau_{x_{ij}}) = \tau_{x_{ij}}$.
 Using these auxiliary variables, we can re-express the edge probabilities as

 while maintaining the same marginal likelihood.
 Now,